 Optimal way to start the pilgrimage travel will be from South to North.
 27 days (One Lunar Month) is the optimal travel period to cover all the 12 Jyotirlingas spending one day at each holy place.

-Typically, one can get down at Chennai by air or rail and can start their pilgrimage by visiting first Rameswaram
+Typically, one can get down at Chennai by air or rail and can start their pilgrimage by taking Rameswaram tours in Tamil Nadu

 and end up in Kedarnath.